redis/redis-om-spring/README.md

 #### 👭 Entity Meta-model

-To produce more elaborate queries, you're provided with a generated meta-model, which is a class with the same name as your model but ending with a dollar sign.
-In the example below, our entity model is `Person` therefore we get a meta-model named `Person$`.
+To produce more elaborate queries, you're provided with a generated metamodel, which is a class with the same name as your model but ending with a dollar sign.
+In the example below, our entity model is `Person` therefore we get a metamodel named `Person$`.
 With the meta-model you have access to the operations related to the underlying search engine field.
 For example, in the example we have an `age` property which is an integer.
 Therefore our metamodel has an `AGE` property which has numeric operations we can use with the stream's `filter` method such as `between`.